 Reading ISO 15693 Tags

-The ST25R3916 provides longer reading distance on ISO 15693 tags compared with PN532.
+The ST25R3916 provides strong ISO 15693 / NFC-V reader performance compared with PN532-class modules.
 This makes it well-suited for industrial label reading and asset tracking.

-Under ELECHOUSE test conditions, ICODE SLIX2 tags were readable at up to 11.0 cm, significantly exceeding typical PN532 ISO 14443 read range.
+Under ELECHOUSE test conditions, ICODE SLIX2 tags were readable at up to 11.0 cm, significantly exceeding typical small ISO 14443 card read ranges.
+This is a module-and-tag test result, not a guaranteed minimum distance for every installation.

 Card Emulation